-Before assuming his position at RDECOM, Hewitt served as Executive Director for Support, Office of Security Cooperation-Iraq in Baghdad, Iraq.
-Also, he was Deputy to the Commander and Executive Director for Ammunition, U.S. Army Joint Munitions Command, Rock Island Arsenal, Ill.
+Before assuming his position at RDECOM, Hewitt served as executive director for Support, Office of Security Cooperation-Iraq in Baghdad, Iraq.
+Also, he was deputy to the commander and executive director for Ammunition, U.S. Army Joint Munitions Command, Rock Island Arsenal, Illinois.
 The Army selected him for the Senior Executive Service in January 2007.

-Hewitt was the U.S. Army Materiel Command Deputy Chief of Staff from 2004 to 2005 at Fort Belvoir, Va.; Commanding Officer of the McAlester Army Ammunition Plant, McAlester, Okla., from July 2001 to July 2004.
+Hewitt was the U.S. Army Materiel Command deputy chief of staff from 2004 to 2005 at Fort Belvoir, Virginia, and the commanding officer of the McAlester Army Ammunition Plant, McAlester, Oklahoma, from July 2001 to July 2004.

-Additional assignments include Nuclear Policy Branch Chief, Plans and Policy Directorate J-5, European Command, Stuttgart-Vaihingen, Germany, from 1999 to June 2000; Commanding Officer of the Iowa Army Ammunition Plant at Middletown, Iowa, from 1997-99; Program Director, Defense Special Weapons Agency, Alexandria, Va., from 1994-97; Battalion Executive Officer, 6th Ordnance Battalion, Camp Carroll, Republic of Korea from 1993-94; Deputy Command Ammunition Officer, 19th Theater Support Command, Camp Henry, Republic of Korea, from 1992-93; and other varied assignments, to include Aberdeen Proving Ground, Md. from 1979-80.
+Additional assignments include Nuclear Policy Branch chief, Plans and Policy Directorate J-5, European Command, Stuttgart-Vaihingen, Germany, from 1999 to June 2000; commanding officer of the Iowa Army Ammunition Plant at Middletown, Iowa, from 1997-99; program director, Defense Special Weapons Agency, Alexandria, Virginia, from 1994-97; battalion executive officer, 6th Ordnance Battalion, Camp Carroll, Republic of Korea from 1993-94; deputy command ammunition officer, 19th Theater Support Command, Camp Henry, Republic of Korea, from 1992-93; and other varied assignments, to include Aberdeen Proving Ground, Maryland, from 1979-80.

 Hewitt earned master of science degrees in strategic studies from the U.S. Army War College in 2001, physics (nuclear) from the University of New Hampshire in 1990 and systems management from the Florida Institute of Technology in 1988.